 Is a phone bill tax deductible?

-On this page: Short answer · Who this applies to · Phone service types · When it's deductible · When it's not deductible · Family plan allocation · Estimating business use · Schedule C · Example · Records · Related · FAQ
+On this page: Short answer · Who this applies to · Phone service types · When it's deductible · When it's not deductible · Family plan allocation · Estimating business use · Schedule C · Example · Records · IRS sources · Related · FAQ

 Short answer

-This page covers the recurring monthly service cost — the plan, calls, data, and service fees.
-For the device purchase itself, see the cell phone deductibility guide.
+This page is about service costs — mobile plans, landlines, VoIP, and family-plan allocation.
+For the phone device itself, see the cell phone deduction guide.

 Who this typically applies to